owencm/reminders/README.md

-reminders
+A simple reminders app
 =========

-A mobile web app with offline support to help make you a better person
+A mobile web app built with Backbone and the MobileChromeApps framework (Cordova based) with offline support.